 - a.
 In-class assessments: assessment developed by the teacher such as assignments, quizzes, end of unit tests, etc. - b.
-Internal Assessments (IA): Assessments so called by IB that are used for sampling and evaluating on the international scale.
-IA's are graded internally and moderated by an external examiner or moderator, using the subject rubrics. - c.
-External Assessments (EA): Assessments so called by IB that are not evaluated by the teacher, but are sent out for international evaluation.
+Internal Assessments (IA): Assessments so called by IB that are used for sampling and evaluating on the international scale. - c.
+External Assessments (EA): Assessments so called by IB that are not evaluated by the teacher, but are sent out for international evaluation. - d.

-- d.
 End of Course Assessments: Course assessments done according to the IB - e.
 Examination Schedule: April and May of the school year (the May session).